daattali/beautiful-jekyll/_posts/2021-03-25-how-to-use-postgresql-database-for-horizon-8-2103-events.md

 Do consider that if you are moving from a SQL server or Oracle DB, you will lose all past events.
 Unless you manage to migrate all the records to Postgres but I can't help you with that :).

-## Install and configure PostgreSQL
+## Installation and configuration of PostgreSQL

 Although it is not embedded in the installer like vCenter's vPostgres database, you will find that getting started with PostgreSQL is a lot easier than even Microsoft SQL Express.